gr007-40/blowfish/Readme.md

 ./blow -m encrypt -k ./key -i ./file xxd ./file
 00000000: 2fb6 7d0b 0afb 1144 44b8 e6d5 c2b1 6490  /.}....DD.....d.
-00000010: 6f6c 62                                  olb
+00000010: 8160 9379 8d0a 0a6e                      .`.y...n
 ./blow -m decrypt -k ./key -i ./file xxd ./file
 00000000: 626c 6f77 7b66 6973 685f 6873 6966 7d77  blow{fish_hsif}w
 00000010: 6f6c 62                                  olb
 ```

+## Modification

+- Added padding with `0x00` at the end of plain text before encryption to make block size multiple of 64 bits.
+- Removes all `0x00` at the end of cipher text after decryption assuming it to be padding.

 ## Limitation

-This implementation does not pad the input to be multiple of 64 bits.
-So the leftover block which cannot be made into a block is ignored both while encrypting and decrypting.
+- If the end of the plain text contains `0x00` it will be removed as padding after decryption even though it should not be removed.

 ## TODO

-- Add padding to input before encrypting
-- Remove padding from output after decrypting
+- Fix the limitation.